apache/incubator-hivemall/docs/gitbook/docker/getting_started.md

 ```

 > #### Note
-> You can [skip](./getting_started.html#running-pre-built-docker-image-in-docker-hub) building images by using a pre-build docker image from Docker Hub.
+> You can [skip](./getting_started.html#running-pre-built-docker-image-in-docker-hub) building images if you try to use a pre-build docker image from Docker Hub.
+However, since the Docker Hub repository is experimental one, the distributed image is NOT built on the "latest" commit in [our master branch](https://github.com/apache/incubator-hivemall).

 # 2. Run container